UnityTech/unity-ssdlc/README.md

 ##### CTF(s)
 _NOTE: Our CTF is not quite ready for public release - We'll have this updated as soon as we can!_
 To go along with our mini-conferences, we also run a small CTF in parallel with presentations.
 This is meant to give our development teams the opportunity to have a hands-on experience with insecure applications, starting with very simple examples, working up to more advanced challenges.
-This is not meant to be a full fledged Defcon-style CTF - we just want to teach some security basic, and whet the hacking appetite of our teams.
+This is not meant to be a full fledged Defcon-style CTF - we just want to teach some security basics, and whet the hacking appetite of our teams.

 ## Contributions
 To learn how to contribute, take a look at our [Contributing.md](./CONTRIBUTING.md).
 Let us know if you have any questions not called out in there.